Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/managed-identities/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Managed identity example

-This deploys the module in its simplest form.
+This example deploys the module with system and user assigned managed identities.

 ```hcl
 terraform {